With practice set to start for U women, Lindsay Whalen is 'energized'

 • Athletic ability.
 This will be a Gophers team with athleticism at all positions.
 Both Powell and Scalia have come back in great shape, Whalen said.
 Smith and Hedman — who will both figure strongly in the rotation from the start — add speed and/or length to the mix.

 • Depth.
 Last year Whalen’s rotation usually went no deeper than seven players, and usually six.
 Not this year.
 Smith and Strande — who will be limited with an ankle injury as practices commence — add depth in the backcourt.
 And Whalen is thrilled with her depth in the post — a problem last year for a Gophers team that got beat up by bigger conference teams.
-She has Sconiers, Hedman, Woodard and grad student transfer Bagwell-Katalinich there.
+She has Sconiers, Hedman, Woodard and Bagwell Katalinich there.

 “We have so much size," Whalen said.
 “We’ve got bigs that are all 6-0, 6-2, 6-3.
 Our front line can be really, really big.
 We have some bigs that are versatile, able to stretch the floor.”